 Janet Yellen heads to China, seeking to ease tensions between the two economic powers

 Treasury officials say they don't expect any diplomatic breakthroughs from Yellen's trip, which will also include meetings with Chinese citizens and U.S. business leaders in Beijing.
-She's due to be in China from July 6 to July 9.
+She's due to be in China from July 6-9.

 But the secretary hopes to forge stronger communications with China's new economic leaders in an effort to avoid an deeper souring of relations between the world's two biggest economies.
 Her visit — her first to China as Treasury Secretary — comes less than three weeks after Secretary of State Antony Blinken visited Beijing.